Accessibility Tools

 Avon Meadows Community Wetlands and Local Nature Reserve is often simply known as Pershore Wetlands.

-After the devastating floods in 2007, The community wetland was created to help reduce the impact of any future floods that come from too much surface water.
+After the devastating floods in 2007, the community wetland was created to help reduce the impact of any future floods that come from too much surface water.

 The project to create the wetlands was developed jointly by Pershore Town Council, Wychavon District Council and Worcestershire Wildlife Trust.
 Out of this partnership project the Friends of Avon Meadows were formed, a local community volunteer group who continue to support the management of Avon Meadows.